BiEchi/my-homepage/content/authors/vlad/_index.md

     url: https://www.ncsa.illinois.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Volodymyr Kindratenko is an Assistant Director at the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign where he serves as the Director for the Center for Artificial Intelligence Innovation (CAII).

-# Interests to show in About widget
-interests:
-  - Chatbots
-  - Image Segmentation
-  - Computer Networking
-  - Distributed Training

-# Education to show in About widget
-education:
-  courses:
-    - course: BSE in Electronics and Computer Engineering
-      institution: Zhejiang University
-      year: 2023
-    - course: BSE in Computer Engineering
-      institution: University of Illinois at Urbana-Champaign
-      year: 2023
+He is my best teacher, who encouraged me with the VSC-WebGPU project, Professor Medo at EOH 2022, Ashby Prize 2022, and the Distributed Data Parallel project.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons